aaronparker/aaronparker.github.io/_posts/2007-03-14-crash-the-isa-server-firewall-service-open-all-inbound-ports.md

 tags:
   - ISA Server
 ---
-Here&#8217;s an easy way to crash the Microsoft Firewall service in ISA Server - create a server publishing rule that allows all high ports inbound to an internal NATed IP address.
+Here's an easy way to crash the Microsoft Firewall service in ISA Server - create a server publishing rule that allows all high ports inbound to an internal NATed IP address.

-Now this is something that it is not normally done and I don&#8217;t think that ISA Server was designed to work this way.
+Now this is something that it is not normally done and I don't think that ISA Server was designed to work this way.
 I was doing some specific testing yesterday and as a shortcut, rather than find out what ports I needed inbound (which ended up being UDP 28000 - 29000), I allowed UDP 1024 - 65535 inbound with some unexpected results.
 The Microsoft Firewall service crashed with the following event logged:

 > Event Type: Error
 > Event Source: Microsoft ISA Server Control